-When the scores are received by the university directly from the CEEB, credit is awarded as shown in the "Advanced Placement Credit" table, page 67.
+When the scores are received by the university directly from the CEEB, credit is awarded as shown in the "Advanced Placement Credit" table, page 73.

 College-Level Examination Program (CLEP).
 Students who have taken a College-Level Examination of the College Entrance Examination Board may receive university credit.
-The table of CLEP credit applies to all students enrolled in the university for the first time in August 1975 and any student enrolling thereafter; see the "CLEP Credit" table, page 68.
-CLEP examination credit is not given where (1) it duplicates credit previously earned by the student at the university or accepted by the university for work done elsewhere or (2) it is more elementary than a course in which the student has already received credit.
+The table of CLEP credit applies to all students enrolled in the university for the first time in August 1975 and any student enrolling thereafter; see the "CLEP Credit" table, page 74.
+CLEP examination credit is not given where it duplicates credit previously earned by the student at the university or accepted by the university for work done elsewhere.
 All examinations are given monthly by University Testing Services.

 There is no limit to the number of CLEP credits that can be used to fulfill the General Studies requirement.
-The General Studies requirement in natural sciences (SQ and SG) and literacy and critical inquiry (L) are not satisfied by CLEP (see the "General Studies" table, page 88).
+The General Studies requirement in natural sciences (SQ and SG) and literacy and critical inquiry (L) are not satisfied by CLEP (see the "General Studies" table, page 94).
+A student who has received ASU credit for a course due to Special Programs credit may not duplicate the credit by enrolling in the same class for credit at ASU or transferring it to another institution.